 The Washington Center is committed to providing Metro-accessible housing for students.
 All the properties are within a short walk to one or more Metro stops.
-The Washington Center’s newest housing facility opened in May 2010 and provides an academic and residential experience for its students.
+The Washington Center’s housing facility opened in May 2010 and provides an academic and residential experience for its students.

 Finding housing in the Washington, D.C., area can be difficult, but as long as you complete a housing reservation contract by the required deadline, you will be guaranteed apartment housing.
-You will live there independently but with 24-hour support should you need it.
+You will live there independently with 24-hour support should you need it.

 The Washington Center for Internships and Academic Seminars Residential and Academic Facility

 The TWC residence hall is a central hub for students, with a 500-seat auditorium, classroom space, a computer lab, student lounge, fitness center, and parking areas.
 Each student residence is fully furnished and outfitted with air-conditioning and heating units, fully equipped kitchens, washer/dryer, and secure access to the building.
 Utilities are covered by the housing fees.
 Housing and Residence Life staff is available 24 hours a day in the event of an emergency.
+There is a health clinic located 2 blocks away and a free shuttle bus service to transport you to the grocery store and metro stops.
+There is also a service students can call to be escorted back to the residence hall.

 Each student will be housed in a "quad" (two-bedroom) apartment.
 There are two beds in each room, and four students per apartment.
 Each apartment has two bathrooms, a kitchen, and living room.
 TWC does not place more than two students from the same institution in the same apartment.